naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 Once the plugin is installed go to the settings menu to configure some default options (Checkout for PayPal -> Settings).

-* Client ID: The client ID for your PayPal REST API app
+* Client ID: The client ID for your PayPal REST API app.
-* Secret Key: The secret key for your PayPal REST API app
+* Secret Key: The secret key for your PayPal REST API app.
-* Currency Code: The default currency of the payment
+* Currency Code: The default currency of the payment.
 * Return URL: The page URL to which the customer will be redirected after a successful payment (optional).
 * Cancel URL: The page URL to which the customer will be redirected when a payment is cancelled (optional).
+* Locale: The locale used to localize PayPal Checkout components (optional).
+* Enabled Funding Sources: This field ensures your specified funding sources are always rendered, if eligible (optional).
+* Disabled Funding Sources: This field ensures your specified funding sources never appear at checkout (optional).
+* Buyer Country: This field lets you set a country and test the checkout experience as a buyer from that country (optional).
+It is only available in test mode.

 === Checkout for PayPal Emails ===